aspose-total/Aspose.Total-Products/total/en/python-net/conversion/pps-to-csv/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PPS to CSV</h2>

+The Portable Document Format (PDF) is a popular file format used to store documents.
+It is widely used for sharing documents and other data.
+However, it is not suitable for data analysis and manipulation.
+CSV (Comma Separated Values) is a popular file format used to store tabular data.
+It is widely used for data analysis and manipulation.
+Therefore, it is necessary to convert PPS (PowerPoint Slide Show) to CSV in order to perform data analysis and manipulation.

+<h2>How Aspose.Total Helps for PPS to CSV Conversion</h2>
-For a Python developer, who is trying to add a PPS to CSV conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including PPS and CSV files.

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert PPS file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including PPS and CSV files.
+It helps to automate the conversion process from PPS to CSV.
+It is mainly in two steps.
+Firstly use Aspose.Slides for Python via .NET API to convert PPS file to HTML.
+After that by using Excel Python API Aspose.Cells for Python via .NET, save the created HTML into desired Microsoft Excel format.

+The Aspose.Slides for Python via .NET API is a powerful tool for creating, editing, and converting PowerPoint presentations.
+It supports a wide range of features such as creating, editing, and converting presentations, adding text, shapes, images, and other objects, and more.
+It also supports a wide range of file formats such as PPS, PPT, PPTX, and more.

+The Aspose.Cells for Python via .NET API is a powerful tool for creating, editing, and converting Microsoft Excel spreadsheets.
+It supports a wide range of features such as creating, editing, and converting spreadsheets, adding text, shapes, images, and other objects, and more.
+It also supports a wide range of file formats such as CSV, XLS, XLSX, and more.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process from PPS to CSV.
+It is a powerful and reliable tool for converting PPS to CSV.

 {{% /blocks/products/pf/feature-page-summary %}}